-The 'No-Action' alternative would mean that the applicant would not receive federal funding to provide of installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV for an agricultural site which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
+The 'No-Action' alternative would mean that the applicant would not receive federal funding to provide for the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels and a utility vehicle for an agricultural site which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
 As a result, these owners may not be able to experience the growth needed to recover and expand their agriculture activities.
 A provision of the grant allows for economic development for businesses.
 The No-Action alternative would not allow for the economic development for this applicant.